crate/crate-howtos/docs/best-practices/systables.rst

 shows you last week's snapshots along with their name, the stored indices, and how long they took.

-.. _`reference documentation about system tables`: https://crate.io/docs/crate/reference/sql/system.html#Allocations
+.. _reference documentation about system tables: https://crate.io/docs/crate/reference/en/latest/admin/system-information.html#allocations